nathanaellloyd/finalproject--pingpong/README.md

 ## Further Goals

-- Enable the user to set the size of the tournament.
+- Enable the user to set the size of the tournament
-- Create a more visually interesting way to show the fixtures.
+- Create a more visually interesting way to show the fixtures
 - The ability to record scores for each player, or mark which player won from each pairing, to create the next round of the   tournament playoffs
 - A continutation of rounds generated until the final
+- To show an error message if you press 'Create Teams' and you have the wrong amount of players added.
+It currently shows     the error message even after 1 player is added, when it's likely that the user knows they have to enter more